What Are the Santa Ana Winds?

-The National Weather Service says that a combination of high temperatures, low humidity, and gusty Santa Ana winds have created perfect conditions for destructive and dangerous fires.
+The National Weather Service says that a combination of high temperatures, low humidity, and gusty Santa Ana winds have created perfect conditions for cataclysmic fires.

 What are these Santa Ana winds and why do they help create fire conditions?